-- 2. Locate the PATA secondary IDE connector on the system board.
-See "Identifying parts on the system board" on page 83. - 3.
-Connect one end of the signal cable to the drive and the other to the PATA secondary IDE connector on the system board.
+- 2. Locate the secondary IDE connector on the system board.
+See "Identifying parts on the system board" on page 61. - 3.
+Connect one end of the signal cable to the drive and the other to the secondary IDE connector on the system board.
 To reduce electronic noise, use the connectors at the end of the cable only. - 4.
 Your computer has extra power connectors for additional drives.
-Connect a power connector to the drive. - 5.
-If you have a CD-ROM audio cable, connect it to the drive and to the system board.
-See "Identifying parts on the system board" on page 83.
+Connect a power connector to the drive.